Storing Your Harvest Without a Root Cellar

 • How about using picnic coolers or a clean metal garbage can with insulation in an unheated garage or shed?

 My parents used their bulkhead for cold storage.
-It had easy access from inside and outside and the wide steps made handy shelves.
-They could open the bulkhead door occasionally to add fresh air, but the warmer cellar air kept things from freezing on extra-cold nights.
+It had easy access from inside and outside, and the wide steps made handy shelves.
+My parents could open the bulkhead door occasionally to add fresh air, but the warmer cellar air kept things from freezing on extra-cold nights.

 How to Store Different Vegetables

-Different fruits and vegetables need different temperatures and humidity levels to store successfully.
+Different fruits and vegetables need different temperatures and humidity levels for successful storage.
 There are four basic groups:

 Group 1: Cold and Moist